British Gas Price Rises

 These are certificates that every company purchases to meet their responsibilities for generating energy from renewable sources.

-British Gas have said that they didn’t see an increase in their wholesale energy cost, they had actually seen their cost fall by £36, but other costs had risen £98 per customer.
+British Gas said it didn’t see an increase in their wholesale energy cost, they had actually seen their cost fall by £36, but other costs had risen £98 per customer.

 In December 2016, British gas froze their prices until April 2017.